 In contrast to the conventional, the ultimate truth is understood as the way things really are, independent of the concepts and conventions with which ordinary persons engage.
 Gorampa contends that the conventional truth is mired in ignorance—the cause of saṃsāra, which keeps sentient beings cycling from lifetime to lifetime.
 When this ignorance is removed, one is capable of realizing the ultimate truth, and through that realization, one can attain freedom from the cycle of rebirth.

 Based on this account, then, when ordinary, unenlightened persons talk about “the ultimate truth,” they necessarily identify it in terms of concepts.
-This conceptual understanding of the ultimate truth, while not an actual realization of the real ultimate truth, is a crucial step on the Buddhist path, linking ordinary persons to enlightened buddhas.
+This conceptual understanding of the ultimate truth, while not a direct realization of the ultimate truth, is a crucial step on the Buddhist path, linking ordinary persons to enlightened buddhas.
 Developing a concept of the ultimate is not enlightenment itself, but it gives one a sense of what enlightenment is like.

-In order to explain the difference between a conceptual understanding and a nonconceptual realization of the ultimate truth, Gorampa divides it into two types: the nominal ultimate (don dam rnam grangs pa) and the actual ultimate (don dam dngos).
-The nominal ultimate corresponds to an ordinary person's understanding of the ultimate, while the actual ultimate is what is perceived by enlightened beings.
+In order to explain the difference between a conceptual understanding and a nonconceptual realization of the ultimate truth, Gorampa divides it into two types: the ultimate that is taught (bstan pa'i don dam) and the ultimate that is realized (rtogs pa'i don dam).
+The ultimate that is taught corresponds to an ordinary person’s understanding of the ultimate, while the ultimate that is realized is directly perceived by enlightened beings.
 Similarly, Gorampa contends that the conventional truth is also divided according to the perspective of ordinary and enlightened beings: the former perceive conventional truth (kun rdzob bden pa) while the latter understand it as mere convention (kun rdzob tsam).

 Again, the conventional truth is that which is true for ordinary, unenlightened beings (such as the Eiffel Tower).
 Mere convention, on the other hand, is a term that corresponds to the perspective of enlightened beings.
 When highly realized beings (āryas, who are superior to ordinary beings on the Buddhist path, but not yet fully enlightened buddhas) engage in meditation (rnyam gzhag), they directly and nonconceptually perceive the ultimate truth.
 Once they emerge from their meditative states (rjes thob), however, they realize that the things that they had previously understood to be conventionally “true” are not actually true.
 After an ārya has directly realized the ultimate, conventional things appear as merely conventional.
 This mere convention is not false; it is simply understood as a mode of perception that is subordinated to the ultimate truth that has been directly experienced in meditation.